 Image: NorthEast Critical Care Associates.

-A machine, used mainly in hospitals, that helps people breathe.
+A ventilator is a machine, used mainly in hospitals, that helps people breathe.
 Ventilators:

 Who needs a ventilator?